micheleangioni/message-board/readme.md

 Message Board comes with a role and permission system out of the box.
 You can manage them through the `MicheleAngioni\MessageBoard\PermissionManager` class.

 Default roles are `Admin` and `Moderator`.
-The first one can edit and delete posts and comments, ban users, add and remove moderators.
+The first one can edit and delete posts and comments, ban users, add and remove moderators, manage Categories.
-The Moderator has the same permissions of the admin, but adding and remove other moderators.
+The Moderator has the same Permissions of the admin, but manage moderators and categories.

 In order to retrieve one or all available roles, just call the `getRole($idRole)` and `getRoles()` methods of the PermissionManager.
 Each role returns its permissions through the `permissions` property.
 Thanks to the `MbTrait`, you can easily add a role to an user with `$user->attachMbRole($role)` and detach it by using `$user->attachMbRole($role)`.

-To test a user against a role, call `$user->hasMbRole($name)` where $name is the name of the role.
+To test a user against a Role, call `$user->hasMbRole($name)` where $name is the name of the role.

 To retrieve one or all available permissions, call the `getPermission($idPermission)` and `getPermissions()` methods of the PermissionManager.

-If you want to test an user against a permission, use `$user->canMb($permission)` where $permission is the name of the permission.
+If you want to test an user against a Permission, use `$user->canMb($permission)` where $permission is the name of the permission.

 Default provided permissions are: